Global warming definition

 Searched over 200M research papers

-Global warming refers to the long-term increase in Earth's average surface temperature due to human activities, particularly the burning of fossil fuels and deforestation.
-These activities release large amounts of greenhouse gases (GHGs) such as carbon dioxide (CO2), methane (CH4), and nitrous oxide (N2O) into the atmosphere, which trap heat and cause the planet to warm 123.
+Global warming refers to the long-term increase in the Earth's average surface temperature, primarily caused by human activities such as the burning of fossil fuels (coal, oil, and gas) and large-scale deforestation.
+These activities release large amounts of greenhouse gases—mainly carbon dioxide (CO₂), methane (CH₄), and nitrous oxide (N₂O)—into the atmosphere.
+These gases trap heat by absorbing infrared radiation emitted from the Earth's surface, creating a "blanket" effect that keeps the planet warmer than it would otherwise be Houghton2005Thirun2021Al‐Ghussain2018+2 MORE.

 Conclusion